Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Ronny Marx: Amazon Advertising has always been a very dynamic area.
 This dynamism has accelerated in the last year and especially in recent months.
 A major driver of this development is the Sponsored Display Ads.
 These are similar to the former Private Display Ads, but significantly more diverse in terms of options.

 Costs in the area of Search Display will also rise due to increased competition.
-This means, conversely, that sellers need to define their goals more clearly so that the invested budget is worthwhile: “What do I want to achieve, with what long-term perspective.”
+This means that sellers must define their goals more clearly so that the invested budget is worthwhile: “What do I want to achieve, and over what timeframe?”

-How will the DSP, that is, the demand-side platform, continue to develop?
+How will the DSP, or Demand-Side Platform, continue to develop?
 Will it also make sense for smaller companies?

 Ronny Marx: Amazon DSP – in the area of programmatic advertising – is a relatively new discipline in the self-service sector.
 While it has existed for quite some time in the managed service area, Amazon is largely discontinuing this sector.